flarkflarkflark/THEMEwerk-reaper/README.md

 ## Features

-- **Live-Apply**: Themes are applied immediately as you click or navigate via keyboard.
+- **Instant Apply**: Themes are applied immediately as you click or navigate via keyboard.
 - **Directory Sync**: Automatically detects new or removed themes while open.
 - **Status Tracking**:
   - **START**: The theme active when you launched THEMEwerk.